Troubleshooting common problems in Azure Devops

 and then immediatly runs Disconnect-AzAccount

-Well in a lovely turn of events, even more parameters are different in AzurePowerShell
+Well in a lovely turn of events, if you happen to use AzurePowerShell

 Specifically when using an inline script you must set your ScriptType